Medical Education Abroad

 - Lithuanian University of Health Sciences: The Lithuanian University of Health Sciences was established in Kaunas in 1922 as part of the local university.
 In 1998, the Faculty of Medicine acquired independent academic status, separated from the University of Kaunas.
 Today, it has become one of the top medical schools in Lithuania under the name “Lithuanian University of Health Sciences.”

-- European University Cyprus: Modeled on EU Directives and other international health care standards, this institution has been awarded two prestigious international awards by Crestron International Awards in “Best Educational Facility” and “Best Medical Solution.”
+- European University Cyprus: Modeled on EU Directives and other international health care standards, this institution has been awarded two prestigious international awards by Crestron International Awards in nominations of “Best Educational Facility” and “Best Medical Solution.”

 - University of Nicosia: The university, which meticulously offers medical education in English by emphasizing the development of critical thinking and learning skills with its special studies, is also involved in European research projects.